 Stefanie Weisman was born and raised in Queens, New York, across the river from Manhattan.
 She was valedictorian of Stuyvesant High School and graduated from Columbia University with the highest GPA in her class.
 She has a B.A. in History, a B.S. in Computer Science, and an M.A. in Art History.
 Stefanie has received numerous awards including Best Performance in Columbia’s Core Curriculum, Best Senior Thesis in History on a non-U.S. Topic, Phi Beta Kappa, and Summa Cum Laude.
 She was a Craig Hugh Smyth fellow at NYU’s Institute of Fine Arts, where she specialized in ancient Greek and Roman art.
-Stefanie is the author of The Secrets of Top Students: Tips, Tools, and Techniques for Acing High School and College, coming out in May of this year.
-She loves to travel, read ink-and-paper books, visit museums, memorize Shakespeare, listen to classical and classic rock, and find the best food in New York City.
+Stefanie is the author of The Secrets of Top Students: Tips, Tools, and Techniques for Acing High School and College, which came out in May of this year.
+She is currently the Academic Success Program Developer for the International Academic Alliance in New York City.
+Stefanie’s hobbies include traveling, reading ink-and-paper books, visiting museums, memorizing Shakespeare, listening to classical and classic rock, playing piano, and eating her way through New York City!

-Taming the Tiger of Achievement (New York Times SchoolBook blog)
+Taming the Tiger of Achievement (New York Times SchoolBook blog, 3/30/12)

-Six Surprising Myths About Succeeding in School (CollegeXPress)
+Six Surprising Myths About Succeeding in School (CollegeXPress, 5/6/13)

 Get Smart!
-(Girl’s Life magazine – not available online)
+(Girl’s Life magazine – not available online, Spring 2012 issue)

-How to Write a Research Paper in College by Mastering the Five Rs (StudentAdvisor.com)
+How to Write a Research Paper in College by Mastering the Five Rs (StudentAdvisor.com, 1/24/12)

-The LD Advantage (The Rise Scholarship Foundation.
+The LD Advantage (Originally published by The Rise Scholarship Foundation.
 LD stands for learning disability or difficulty.)

 Mentions in the press:

-Sticking with STEM: Valedictorian Reveals Tips for Students, by Beth Goodbaum (ThomasNet/ IMT Career Journal)
+Sticking with STEM: Valedictorian Reveals Tips for Students, by Beth Goodbaum (ThomasNet/ IMT Career Journal, 4/12/13)

 Goodbye, ‘bamboo ceiling’ – Corporate barriers spur Asian-Americans to start fast-growing enterprises, by Emily Laermer (Crain’s New York Business) Note: You need a Crain’s log-in for this.

 Future of Gifted and Talented Programs Discussed at P.S.
-122, by Thomas Cogan.
-From the Western Queens Gazette, March 13, 2013.
+122, by Thomas Cogan (Western Queens Gazette, 3/13/13)